-Using a range of invasive and non-invasive scientific methods of analysis, the project team will determine the exact nature of the types of binding media and pigments used, as well as glean information about the way in which these materials were used and manipulated.
+Using a range of invasive and non-invasive scientific methods of analysis, the project team determined the exact nature of the types of binding media and pigments used, as well as gleaned information about the way in which these materials were used and manipulated.

-Considering the very specific visual vocabulary of geometric abstraction, particular attention will also be paid to how the lines and edges of the compositional elements were painted.
+Considering the very specific visual vocabulary of geometric abstraction, particular attention was paid to how the lines and edges of the compositional elements were painted.
 Some artists preferred to devise their shapes freehand, without the help of aids except pencil lines to guide their hands, while others perfected the use of a ruling pen, and still others adapted self-adhesive tape to their purposes.

 Banner: Judith Lauand, Quatro grupos de elementos, 1959 (detail). © 2016 Artists Rights Society (ARS), New York /AUTVIS, Sao Paulo.